Rush Limbaugh here once again under fire from the EIB Southern Command, the well-fortified, defended, and secured EIB Southern Command.

 What is it with Mitt Romney that he did today?

-I think that he showed his qualities as an individual, being a very strong leader with very strong moral background.
+I think that he showed his qualities as an individual being a very strong leader with very strong moral background.

-Who did come through with conviction?
+Who didn't come through with conviction?

 Huckabee.